Call Us 904-JOI-2000

 This exercise places the patient in a position of internal rotation at the shoulder and can apply abnormal amounts of stress to the biceps and rotator cuff muscles and tendons.
 Consider alternative triceps exercises.

 In general, this exercise is not bad, but it is easy to perform it incorrectly.
 If you perform this exercise, initiate movement from the shoulder blade and use a weight to control the entire movement.
+Often in the gym, people use too much weight on this exercise which creates injuries.

 The quick answer is that rowing exercises are typically good for the shoulder because they increase strength around the shoulder blade, which helps stabilize the shoulder.
 It is important to keep the elbows down near your side when performing rows to avoid pinching the rotator cuff.
 Also, maintain an erect posture while using the rowing machine to avoid irritating the back and shoulders.